RyanMyrvold/Performance-Decorators/README.md

 import { DynamicTypeReflection } from 'tydy';
 ```

-Use reflection capabilities in TyDy to inspect and manage dynamic types
+Use reflection capabilities in TyDy to inspect and manage dynamic types:

 ```typescript
 // Define a dynamic type representing a person